Mechagineer/JLCatalouger/research.md

 ## Deliverable (this research.md)
 - Establishes the ontology, fields, ingestion approach, rules to capture, and cross-brand logic—without tying to any specific brand.
 - Document not only the ontology and ingestion rules, but also the **standalone workflow** expected in the Reader/Compiler app.
+ - Document the **PDF ingestion strategy** (deterministic parsing, OCR fallback, optional local ML assist) as part of the research baseline.